-Section Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure Section 34 (3)(d) Procedure for reviews Welsh Ministers Order Suitable for order as it is intentionally discretionary to include additional consultees for certain reviews.
+Section Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure Section 34(3)(e) Procedure for reviews Welsh Ministers Order Suitable for order as it is intentionally discretionary to include additional consultees for certain reviews.
 Negative resolution Replicating existing procedure.
-Section 37 (1) Power to make orders to implement recommendations Welsh Ministers Order Suitable for order as the provision gives effect to proposals but not within a six week period of the Commission's proposals no procedure Local statutory instrument only, other than when making a change to a principal county or preserved county area, in which case Negative Procedure applies Section 38 (1) Power to make orders to implement recommendations Commission Order Suitable for order as the power rests with the Commission to give effect to proposals of a local authority. no procedure Local statutory instrument only.
-Section 39 (1) &(3) Electoral arrangements for communities Principal Councils Order Suitable for Order power to rest with local authority as it relates to effects within a local authority area. no procedure Local statutory instrument only.
-Section 40 (1) &(2) Implementation Orders: consequential provisions Welsh Ministers, Commission Local authority Order When making an order to give effect to proposals allows for consequential changes to be introduced and what those changes may be no procedure Local statutory instrument only.
-Section 41 (1) Consequential and transitional powers Welsh Ministers Regulations Suitable for regulations.
-Will provide detail for conducting reviews which follows the intent Negative resolution (unless adding to, replacing or omitting A technical provision not introducing new policy.
+Section 37(1) Power to make orders to implement recommendations Welsh Ministers Order Suitable for order as the provision gives effect to proposals but not within a six week period of the Commission's proposals.
+No procedure Local statutory instrument only, other than when making a change to a principal county or preserved county area, in which case Negative Procedure applies Section 38(1) Power to make orders to implement recommendations Commission Order Suitable for order as the power rests with the Commission to give effect to proposals of a local authority.
+No procedure Local statutory instrument only.
+Section 39(1) & (3) Electoral arrangements for communities Principal Councils Order Suitable for Order power to rest with local authority as it relates to effects within a local authority area.
+No procedure Local statutory instrument only.
+Section 40(1) & (2) Implementation Orders: consequential provisions Welsh Ministers, Commission Principal Council Order When making an order to give effect to proposals allows for such incidental, consequential, supplemental or transitional changes to be introduced and what those changes may be.
+No procedure Local statutory instrument only.
+Section 41(1) Consequential and transitional powers Welsh Ministers Regulations Suitable for regulations.
+Will provide detail for conducting reviews which follows the intent Negative resolution (unless adding to, replacing or omitting any enactment - A technical provision not introducing new policy.

-of the Bill any enactment - affirmative) Section 43 (2) Variation and revocation of orders Welsh Ministers Commission Local authorities Order/Regulations Provision to enable implementing authorities power to correct/ revoked previous orders No Procedure / Local order Local statutory instrument only.
-Section 45 (3)(a) Changes to police areas Secretary of State Order Suitable for order as the change will be a consequential amendment following a larger review to correct previous orders no procedure Secretary of State power- police areas are not devolved.
-Section 47 (3) Alteration of water course Welsh Ministers Order Suitable for order as the change will be a consequential where a boundary between to local government areas is water course.
-Consultation with the Commission must take place prior to the making of an order no procedure Local statutory instrument only.
-Sections 59 Payments to members Welsh Ministers Order Provision to alter the relevant authorities within the remit of the Independent Remuneration Panel for Wales Negative resolution Governed by provisions of section 172 (Orders and regulations) of the 2011 Measure.
-Section 63 (3) Joint Standards Committees Welsh Ministers Regulations Suitable for regulations as provision relates to administrative detail which is needed to give effect to the intent of the Bill Negative resolution Replicating existing procedure, unless amending primary legislation, in which case affirmative process applies Section 64 (1) Welsh Ministers Order Over time there may be a need to amend the legislation.
+of the Bill. affirmative) Section 43(2) Variation and revocation of orders Welsh Ministers Commission Principal Council Order Provision to enable implementing authorities power to correct/ revoked previous orders No Procedure / Local order Local statutory instrument only.
+Section 45(3)(a) Changes to police areas Secretary of State Order Suitable for order as the change will be a consequential amendment following a larger review to effect the changes to police areas following a review.
+Subject to Parliamentary procedure.
+Secretary of State Order making power.
+Section 47(3) Alteration of water course Welsh Ministers Order Suitable for order as the change will be a consequential where a boundary between to local government areas is water course.
+Consultation with the Commission must take place prior to the making of an order.
+No procedure.
+Local statutory instrument only.
+Sections 62 Payments to members Welsh Ministers Order Provision to alter the relevant authorities within the remit of the Independent Remuneration Panel for Wales.
+Negative resolution.
+Governed by provisions of section 172 (Orders and regulations) of the 2011 Measure.
+Section 66(3) Joint Standards Committees Welsh Ministers Regulations Suitable for regulations as provision relates to administrative detail which is needed to give effect to the intent of the Bill.
+Negative resolution.
+Replicating existing procedure, unless amending primary legislation, in which case affirmative process applies.
+Section 68(1) Welsh Ministers Order Over time there may be a need to amend the legislation.
 Negative resolution (unless adding to, replacing or omitting any enactment - affirmative) Technical provision only.